 OMB will review any rule deemed "significant" under E.O.
 12866.
 Agencies must ensure that a rulemaking schedule accounts for at least a 90-day OMB review period for significant rules.
 OIRA may permit a shorter period of review in exigent circumstances.
-The agency must revise the the draft submitted to OIRA subsequently announced plus the changes it made at OMB's recommendation or suggestion for review and the action provide a rational basis for the regulatory package to address decision).
-See 5 U.S.C.
-706. OMB concerns and respond A final rule must be within to any interagency review the scope and a "logical comments.
+The agency must revise the provide a rational basis for the regulatory package to address OMB concerns and respond to any interagency review comments.
 E.O.
-12866 also outgrowth" of the proposed includes requirements relating rule.
-A final rule can be to OIRA communications with substantially different from the individuals outside the executive NPRM so long as the agency branch about the substance provided adequate notice to of a regulatory action under the public of the possibility review.
-After publication of for changes of the type that the regulatory action in the were adopted.
-Federal Register, an agency Final rule documents: must identify for the public the substantive changes between using ICF's innovative, Al-enabled CommentWorks solution.
-To request a copy of the Reg Map, please visit us at https://www.icf.com/ insights/public-policy/reg-map.
-Last updated: May 2025.
-Copyright ©2025 by ICF Incorporated.
-All rights reserved.
-This document may
+12866 also includes requirements relating to OIRA communications with individuals outside the executive branch about the substance of a regulatory action under review.
+After publication of the regulatory action in the Federal Register, an agency must identify for the public the substantive changes between the draft submitted to OIRA for review and the action subsequently announced plus the changes it made at OMB's recommendation or suggestion